Forex Education

 eurusd daily chart February 2016 trading idea

 While Steve Nison favored candlestick charts, he strongly advocated the traders to follow a triad approach.
 A triad approach includes reading a chart like a candlestick chart with other technicals.
-It includes relative support line, strength analysis, horizontal resistance, and, one of the most important, moving averages.
+It has a relative support line, strength analysis, horizontal resistance, and, one of the most important, moving averages.
 One must also consider the risk-reward analysis through trade management and capital preservation.

 Candlestick charts have always been popular in Japan and remain the preferred charting technique.
-It took candlestick charts over two centuries to reach the Western hemisphere.
+However, it took candlestick charts over two centuries to reach the Western hemisphere.
 While the journey might have been long, these charts gained popularity quite rapidly.
 Within a quarter-century, these became the first choice of everyone engaged in Wall Street and Main Street.

 Candlestick charts facilitate technical analysis.
-These charts date back to the 18th century when used in feudal Japan to organize the rice trade.
+These charts date back to the 18th century, when used in feudal Japan to organize the rice trade.
 By the early 1800s, these charts into organized candlestick charts.
-These candlesticks were introduced to the West by the founder of candlescharts.com, Steve Nison, in 1989.
+These candlesticks were introduced to the west by the founder of candlescharts.com, Steve Nison, in 1989.
 He wrote about these charts for Futures magazine.
 He was working with Merrill Lynch at that time.

 Candlestick charts are very comprehensive and appeal to technical analysts for various reasons, their visualization being the primary factor.
 These charts clearly show the key turning points of the market.
-By understanding the basic 16 patterns, you can easily know about the market directions.
+By understanding the basic 16 patterns, you can quickly know about the market directions.
 Key reversal patterns have proper names.
 They allow traders to know exactly what they can expect—for example, morning and evening star candlestick patterns for bullish and bearish markets, respectively.

 These charts are very flexible, which is another thing that technical analysts appreciate.
 These can be used in any market and time frame.
 All you need is a price for an open, close, high, and low.